 Non-skippable in-stream ads – Similar to the old time TV ads we are used to.
 They play before, during, and after the video.
 They play for the full length of the advertisement and cannot be skipped.

-Cost to Advertise on Google
+The REAL Cost to Advertise on Google

 PPC – Pay Per Click or PPV – Pay Per View (impression)

-The way Google works is you set your daily budget.
-Google will then do their best to spend that for you.
-When a person clicks, your account gets charged for the amount that click costs.
-Depending on the competitive nature of the market you are in, a click can be a few pennies or one click can cost over a hundred dollars.
+Using the PPC you pay when a person clicks.
+Your account gets charged for the amount that click costs.
+Depending on the competitive nature of the market you are in, bidding for a click can be a few pennies or one click can cost over a hundred dollars.

 Of course you get to set the maximum amount you are willing to pay for a click but if you want your ad to show up you need to pay what your competitors are paying or more.
 If you want to show up at the top of the search results and more often, you need to pay more than they are.
+There is a feature that allows you to adjust for “maximum” clicks where the platform will adjust and take lots of money from you to ensure you stay at the top.
+This feature is not restricted to the bid amount.